MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/gallery/getting-started.md

 ## Updating packages from the PowerShell Gallery

 To update packages installed from the PowerShell Gallery, run either the [Update-Module][] or [Update-Script][] cmdlet.
 When run without any additional parameters, [Update-Module][] attempts to update all modules installed by running [Install-Module][].
 To selectively update modules, add the `-Name` parameter.

 Similarly, when run without any additional parameters, [Update-Script][] also attempts to update all scripts installed by running [Install-Script][].
 To selectively update scripts, add the `-Name` parameter.

 ## List packages that you have installed from the PowerShell Gallery

 To find out which modules you have installed from the PowerShell Gallery, run the [Get-InstalledModule][] cmdlet.
 This command lists all of the modules you have on your system that were installed directly from the PowerShell Gallery.

 Similarly, to find out which scripts you have installed from the PowerShell Gallery, run the [Get-InstalledScript][] cmdlet.
 This command lists all the scripts you have on your system that were installed directly from the PowerShell Gallery.

+## Network access to the PowerShell Gallery

+The PowerShell Gallery uses the following hostnames.

+- psg-prod-eastus.azureedge.net - the CDN hostname
+- devopsgallerystorage.blob.core.windows.net - the storage account hostname
+- *.powershellgallery.com - the website

+These hostnames should be added to the allow lists that control access from your network.

 [Find-DscResource]: /powershell/module/powershellget/Find-DscResource
 [Find-Module]: /powershell/module/powershellget/Find-Module